-The Statutory guidance on the Prevent duty, explains schools' duties under the Counter Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.
+[School to reference Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism.
 Paragraphs 57-76 pertain to schools.
-As part of the Counter Terrorism and Security Act 2015, schools have a duty to 'prevent people being drawn into terrorism'.
-This has become known as the 'Prevent Duty'.
+There is specific statutory guidance for further education colleges.]